 - Avoiding alcoholic drinks before bed.

 - Avoiding large meals and beverages late at night.

 - Keeping the temperature in your bedroom cool.

 - Eliminating distractions such as noises, bright lights, and a TV, computer or phone in the bedroom.

 - Getting enough sunlight exposure during the day.

 Experts also advise avoiding naps after 3 p.m.
-At night, if you find yourself unable to sleep for 20 minutes, get up and do something relaxing.
+At night, if you find yourself unable to sleep for 20 minutes, don’t just stay there counting sheep — get up and do something relaxing.

 Continued trouble sleeping might indicate something more serious such as insomnia or sleep apnea.

 Science shows that a loss of sleep can make you eat more.
 And that doesn’t mean healthful salads and green veggies.